 NEW OR REVISED COURSE PROPOSAL 1.
 Title and Number of new course or revised course: Methods of Teaching and Assessment in Literacy and Language Arts for grades 5th-12th: EN425 2.
 College/School & Department: Arts & Sciences/English 3.
-Proposed Effective Date: August, 2018 4. () New Course (X) Revised Course () change in credit hours from 02 to 03 () cross-listed in to (X) course content change (X) same content; change in title from Advanced Methods of Teaching Language Arts literacy strategie teaching and scho unit of i Portfolio resource New or revised catalog description: Is and materials for teaching listening, speaking, reading, and writing with an emphasis on language and development across the curriculum.
-Helps students combine theory, research, and practice into sound less for teaching English in grades 5-12.
-Students begin to develop a philosophy of secondary Language Arts grad learn how to plan instruction that is consistent with that philosophy and with various national, state, and district standards and guidelines.
-Course assessments, including planning and organizing a multi-part instruction for implementation during student teaching, will provide a foundation for students' Teaching of development later in their program.
-Also included are research opportunities for identifying instructional less and understanding the diverse needs of varied student populations in the ELA classroom.
-Pre-requisite: or consent 7.
-Frequency of offering: Fall X Spring Summer Alternate years 8.
+Proposed Effective Date: August, 2018 4. ( ) New Course (X) Revised Course ( ) change in credit hours from 02 to 03 ( ) cross-listed in to ( X) course content change ( X) same content; change in title from Advanced Methods of Teaching Language Arts literacy strategic teaching and sch unit of i Portfoli resource New or revised catalog description: Is and materials for teaching listening, speaking, reading, and writing with an emphasis on language and development across the curriculum.
+Helps students combine theory, research, and practice into sound es for teaching English in grades 5-12.
+Students begin to develop a philosophy of secondary Language Arts g and learn how to plan instruction that is consistent with that philosophy and with various national, state, tool district standards and guidelines.
+Course assessments, including planning and organizing a multi-part instruction for implementation during student teaching, will provide a foundation for students' Teaching to development later in their program.
+Also included are research opportunities for identifying instructional es and understanding the diverse needs of varied student populations in the ELA classroom.
+Pre-requisite: or consent Course learning outcome goals (connected to learning goals of major and/or university): 0.
+Course learning outcome goars (connected to learning goars of major and/or university).
+7. Frequency of offering: Fall X Spring Summer Alternate years 8.
 Prerequisites (listed by number and title): IN151 or consent 9.
-Credit hours: 03 For variable credit hours: Minimum to Maximum Graded X OR Pass/fail (Must check one for any course) Can it be repeated for additional credit?
-N If yes, # of credits 10.
+Credit hours: 03 For variable credit hours: Minimum to Maximum GradedX OR Pass/fail (Must check one for any course) Can it be repeated for additional credit?N If yes, # of credits 10.
 Faculty expected to teach course: Dr. Karly Grice Other faculty qualified to teach course from various departments: Dr. Michael O'Conner